azmolmiah/salafi-directory-django/readme.md

 - User login
   - User can login with email and password
   - Plain text password will compare with stored hashed password
-  - Once logged in, a token will be sent along with a cookie (token = xxx)
-- User logout
-  - Cookie will be sent to set token = none
 - Get user
   - Current logged in user data set with query set filter
 - Password reset (lost password)
-  - User can request to reset password by emailing Slafi Directory
+  - User can request to reset password by emailing Salafi Directory
   - A new password to the users registered email address
   - Password can be reset in the admin area.
 - Update admininistrator user info